mahmoud/sedimental/entries/curricula/enterprise_python.md

 point is that the developer should be able to easily review test cases when errors are found.

+### Code Review

+Code review often, but by request of the author only.
+The author must exercise judgement as to which commits need review and who should review them.
+For most commits, junior team members review senior developers' commits and vice versa.
+For important commits, senior should review senior.
+For deciding when to review, if there's doubt, there should be a review.

+Keep code reviews small, 50 lines or less.
+As code gets larger, suggestions become harder to make, as more suggestions would entail significant backtracking and rearchitecture.
+As a result, suggested changes tend to stay the same size, regardless of the size of code being reviewed.

+### Technology and Architectural Review

+Always favor on-time completion.
+Only use "hot" technologies when you are sure they are fully under your control.
+Dependencies cascade catastrophically.

+Touting new technologies can sometimes have upsides in politics and developer morale, but generally can't make up for delivery slippage.
+If you're using Python in the enterprise, count your lucky stars and focus on building a reputation for consistency before attempting to break the mold.
+If you're really in a rush, build a side project or prototype to help build buy-in.

 ### Security

+CPython has many inherent security advantages.
+It's simple, consistent, mature, and represents good engineering fundamentals.
+Built-in support for building security features is limited, but this is actually a security benefit, as building security promises in is a good way to get in hot water (see Java and Flash security disclosures).

+* Python Fortify certification

+Automated security analysis of Python projects depends more on the type of project than the particular detail that it's written in Python.
+Python websites receive different attacks than GUI

 ### Profiling

 ### Debugging

+### Source Control, Issue Tracking, and Continuous Integration

+Generally teams in enterprise don't have much control over what technologies are used here.
+Regardless of the options, always use source control.
+Python itself uses hg, which is written in Python, but other DVCSes like the more popular git and less popular fossil are free and scale well to teams of all sizes.

+A centralized mirroring service such as the Enterprise version of Github or Bitbucket is strongly recommended.
+Avoid issue tracking systems which do not tightly integrate with your version control.
+Less is more.
+Stick to the issue tracker built into your version control as long as possible.
+Separate systems *will* result in out of date information, miscommunications, and release delays.

+Continuous integration takes many forms.
+Python has a good native offering in buildbot, and great support in Jenkins and Travis CI.

+In general, try to use what's already hosted in your environment.
+If you can avoid running your own version of these developer services, you will have more time to focus on development.
+That said, if you're stuck with ClearCase and ClearQuest, maybe it's a devop's life for you.

 ### Choosing a development environment